cre-dev/xml2db/docs/api/overview.md

 ## *Advanced use:* get data from the database back to XML

 The flow chart below presents data conversions used to get back data from the database into XML, showing the functions used for lower level steps.
-It can be useful for advanced use case if you want for instance to transform the data in intermediate steps.

 ```mermaid
 flowchart TB